Tanmay-Codes/Tanmay-Codes/README.md

 - 👋 Hi, I’m Tanmay Agrawal
-- 👀 I’m interested in building websites, softwares and AI based solution that can solve social problems.
+- 👀 I’m interested in building Games,websites, softwares and AI based solution that can solve social problems and enhance learning.
-- 🌱 I’m currently a newbie in coding and started learning python and web development with HTML+CSS+JS
+- 🌱 I’m currently intermediate in coding and started my journey with python and web development with HTML+CSS+JS including a ReactJS
-- 💞️ I’m looking to collaborate on building websites.
+- 💞️ I’m looking to collaborate with other developers, industry experts and game developers and to work on awesome new projects
 - 📫 How to reach me? just follow me on twitter https://twitter.com/TanmayCode and ping me hi.
 My website is comming soon.

 <!---